tweag/ghc-proposals/proposals/0000-linear-types.rst

 of ``x`` in ``u`` is ``q`` is ``p*q`` plus the *join* of the usage of ``x`` in each branch.

-The multiplicity annotation of variables introduce by a pattern depend on the constructor and on the implicit annotation of the ``case``.
+The multiplicity annotation of variables introduced by a pattern depend on the constructor and on the implicit annotation of the ``case``.
 Specifically in ``case_p u of {…; C x1 … xn -> …; …}`` Where ``C :: a1 :q1-> … an :qn-> A``, Then ``xi`` has multiplicity annotation ``p*qi``.
 For instance